ColdBox/coldbox-platform/CONTRIBUTING.md

 # ColdBox Contributing Guide

-Hola amigo!
+¡Hola, amigo!
 I'm really excited that you are interested in contributing to ColdBox, CacheBox, LogBox and/or WireBox.
 Before submitting your contribution, please make sure to take a moment and read through the following guidelines:

 - [Code Of Conduct](#code-of-conduct)
 - [Bug Reporting](#bug-reporting)